Home

 Gardening by the Moon

-Can the phases of the moon really impact on how well your garden grows?
+Lunar planting guide - gardening by the moon Can the phases of the moon really impact on how well your garden grows?

-Science Can't Explain Everything!
+Science Can Explain Everything!

-You will know that if you have spent at least some time reflecting on the world around you, some things cannot be explained in purely scientific terms.
-Armies of scientists and researchers swarm in labs around the world trying to take the mystery out of every bit of wonder we witness.
+You will know that as you reflect on the world around you, some things seem hard to explain in purely scientific terms.
+Armies of scientists and researchers swarm in labs around the world solving the mystery out of every bit of wonder we witness.

 Jeannie's Garden